 • Microsoft Exchange

-POP email basically works by downloading email data to the first client that connects to it.
+This type of email account works by downloading email data to the first client that connects to it.
+However, once your emails have been downloaded to one device, they are deleted from the email server.
+From this point on these previously downloaded emails cannot be accessed from another device.
 This means if you open up Outlook on your laptop and download new emails from the server using POP, your laptop is the only place those emails now live.
-If you try to access them using POP on your phone or other computer, they won’t show up.
+If you try to access them using POP on your phone or on another computer, they won’t show up.

 • Easy to set up.